0x80/firestore-facade/README.md

 as much type safety.
 Firestore Façade is a fairly thin wrapper that still allows you to tap into the underlying Firestore methods.

 The initial version focusses solely on Node.js.
 For front-end I would suggest to use something like [react-firebase-hooks](https://github.com/csfrequency/react-firebase-hooks).

+## TODO

+- [ ] Solve typing for `update` method
+- [ ] Generate facade factory function based in collection config
+- [ ] Convert to monorepo with separate CLI and examples packages
+- [ ] Implement CLI for facade generator
+- [ ] Use peer-dependencies where appropriate
+- [ ] Remove need for other dependencies
+- [ ] Add tests

 ## Motivation